 Having the perception that cycling isn’t safe can be off-putting, and we know that a lot more needs to be done!
 However, most people find that their confidence improves with the more experience they get.

 If you need a confidence boost there are plenty of options out there to help you improve.
-Look for cycle training sessions run by local authorities and coaches or our all-female HSBC UK Breeze programme, which is great for building confidence by riding with others and getting tips and advice from like-minded people.
+Look for cycle training sessions run by local authorities and coaches or our all-female Breeze programme, which is great for building confidence by riding with others and getting tips and advice from like-minded people.

 Plus, if it’s the roads holding you back, then there are loads of traffic-free options.